chradev/rpi5-h264-live-stereo-streamer/README.md

     </script>
 ```

-Old index.html is renamed as index-ss.html and can be used as in original project.
+The old index.html file is renamed as index-ss.html and can be used as in the original project.

 # Basic changes usage